Lolindhir/PnP/docs/assets/rules/Equipment/Potions.md

 ### Regeneration Potion
 The creature that drinks this potion regains a number of Hit Dice based on the type of Regeneration Potion, as noted in the table below.
-**Long Rest Restriction.** After drinking a Regeneration Potion, a creature cannot benefit from the effect of another Regeneration Potion until it has completed a Long Rest.
+**Adventuring Period Restriction.** After drinking a Regeneration Potion, a creature cannot benefit from the effect of another Regeneration Potion for the remainder of the current Adventuring Period.
 | Type     | Number of HD |
 | :------- | :----------: |
 | Basic    |      1       |